SeldonIO/alibi/doc/source/overview/high_level.md

 **Counterfactuals with Reinforcement Learning:**

-This method splits from the approach taken by the above three significantly.
+This black box method splits from the approach taken by the above three significantly.
 Instead of minimizing a loss at explain time it trains a new model when fitting the explainer called an actor that takes instances and produces counterfactuals.
 It does this using reinforcement learning.
 In RL an actor model takes some state as input and generates actions, in our case the actor takes an instance with a specific classification and produces an action in the form of a counter factual.
 Outcomes of actions are assigned reward dependent on some reward function that's designed to encourage specific behaviours of the actor.
-In our case we reward counterfactuals that are firstly classified as the correct target class, secondly are close to the data distribution as modelled by an autoencoder, and thirdly are sparse perturbations of the original instance.
-Finally, the reinforcement training step pushes the actor to take high reward actions instead of low reward actions.
+In our case we reward counterfactuals that are firstly classified as the correct target class, secondly are close to the data distribution as modelled by an auto-encoder, and thirdly are sparse perturbations of the original instance.
+The reinforcement training step pushes the actor to take high reward actions instead of low reward actions.
+This method is black box as we compute the reward obtained by an actor by sampling an action by directly predicting the loss.
+Because of this we only require the derivative with respect to the actor and not the predictor itself.

 As well as this CFRL actors are trained to ensure that certain constraints can be taken into account when generating counterfactuals.
 This is highly desirable as a use case for counterfactuals is suggesting small changes to an